TtheBC01/redis-vector-db/README.md

 # Redis vector store demo

-This repo spins up a minimal docker stack that leverages [Redis](https://redis.io/) + [RedisVL](https://redis.io/docs/latest/integrate/redisvl/) as a vector database for calculating semantic similarity between text strings.
+This repo spins up a minimal docker stack that leverages [Redis](https://redis.io/) + [RedisVL](https://redis.io/docs/latest/integrate/redisvl/) as a vector database for calculating semantic similarity between "documents" (text strings).

-The stack defined in `docker-compose.yaml` creates an instance for Redis (for storing vector embeddings), [Ollama](https://ollama.com/) (for creating embeddings), and [FastAPI](https://fastapi.tiangolo.com/) (as a simple "business logic" gateway).
+The stack defined in `docker-compose.yaml` creates an instance for Redis (for storing vector embeddings), [Ollama](https://ollama.com/) (for creating embeddings), and [FastAPI](https://fastapi.tiangolo.com/) (as a simple "business logic" gateway) as well as an [RQ](https://python-rq.org/) worker service for embedding documents asynchronously.

 ## 1. Buid the FastAPI gateway